 Like congratulating every single person at a birthday party, this quirk seems as stereotypically Dutch to internationals as putting plakjes of kaas (slices of cheese) in your sandwich.

-It’s a phrase that you’re likely to hear from your Dutch friends, coworkers, or significant other when you find yourself in need of a little help.
+It’s a phrase that you’re likely to hear from your Dutch friends, coworkers, or spouse when you find yourself in need of a little help.

-Even though The Netherlands speaks the best English out of all non-English speaking countries, its occupants do manage to season the language with a Dutch flair. ✨
+Even though the Netherlands speaks the best English out of all non-English-speaking countries, its inhabitants do manage to season the language with a distinct Dutch flair. ✨

 Why do they do it?